-Assessment will also ensure that standards are reached in line with professional body requirements (NMC, 2018), QAA's UK Quality Code for Higher Education (QAA 2018), the Credit and Qualifications Framework for Wales (CQFW, 2018) and QAA's Subject benchmark statement Health Studies (QAA 2019).
+Assessment will also ensure that standards are reached in line with professional body requirements (NMC, 2018), QAA's UK Quality Code for Higher Education (QAA 2018), the Credit and Qualifications Framework for Wales (CQFW, 2018), QAA's Subject Benchmark Statement Health Studies (QAA 2019) and QAA (2020) Master's Degree Characteristic Statements (QAA, 2020).
 The University's regulations will be adhered to, including any derogation of regulation that may exist (see 'Assessment regulations that apply to the programme').

-All assessments are approved by the programme lead, module leader and the External Examiner in line with University regulations, to ensure that each assessment is explicit in its intent, and that it is valid and reliable.
-Grade related criteria are used to assess the students' work, with feedback provided to facilitate individual and group development.
+All assessments are approved by the programme lead, module leader and the External Examiner, in line with University regulations, to ensure that each assessment is explicit in its intent, and that it is valid and reliable.
+Grade related criteria are used to assess the student's work, with feedback provided to facilitate individual and group development.
 All assessment will be internally and externally moderated in line with University regulations, to ensure that assessment is fair and consistent.
-Where relevant service users and carers will be involved in student assessments.

-Module leaders will collate work and are responsible for presenting this at assessment boards, to enable ratification of results in line with the universities assessment regulations.
-External Examiners with due regard will attend assessment boards and contribute to the process, to ensure external validity of assessment at level 4, 5 & 6.
-Students will be informed of provisional results prior to an assessment board, and in writing following ratification of the results, with re-submission dates if needed.
+Module leaders will collate work and are responsible for presenting this at assessment boards, to enable ratification of results in line with the University's assessment regulations.
+External Examiners with due regard will attend assessment boards and contribute to the process, to ensure external validity of assessment at level 6 & 7.
+Students will be informed of provisional results prior to an assessment board, and in writing following ratification of the results, with resubmission dates if needed.